 Little is known about Pacho Herrera’s early life.
-He grew up near the city of Palmira in Colombia.
+He was born Francisco Hélmer Herrera Buitrago and grew up near the city of Palmira in Colombia.
 After high school, he moved to New York City, where he worked as a jeweler before realizing he could make more money selling cocaine.

 Hélmer Herrera was picked up by New York City police in 1975 on charges of selling a small amount of cocaine.
 Four years later, he was arrested again on the same charge.
 But both times he was eventually released.

 Herrera first became a major player in the drug trade in 1983, when he moved back to Colombia and made contact with the Cali Cartel.
 Using the cartel’s resources and his own connections in the U.S., Herrera began moving huge amounts of cocaine into New York.

 With the money he made, Herrera diversified, establishing processing sites in the remote jungles of Peru and Bolivia where workers readied the cocaine he sold back in the United States.

 Within a few years, Pacho Herrera was helping to run the Cali Cartel.
 But soon, the cartel would run up against another powerful drug ring in Colombia.